Rank 4 Premodular Categories: Rank 4 premodular categories

-Applying \cite[Proposition 4.2]{Bruguieres}, we can deduce that $\mcC$ admits a modularization $\hat{\mcC}$.
-We can now apply \cite{Bruguieres} Proposition 4.4 and the equivalence between Brugui\`{e}res modularization and the de-equivariantization to deduce that $\hat{\mcC}$ has rank 5 with simple objects $\mbbI, Y_{1}, Y_{2}, Z_{1}, Z_{2}$ such that $Y_{i}^{*}\in\lcb Y_{1}, Y_{2}\rcb$ and $Z_{i}^{*}\in\lcb Z_{1}, Z_{2}\rcb$.
-Utilizing \propref{Rank5Modular} it is determined that $\hat{\mcC}$ is pointed and hence $d_{2}=\pm2$ and $d_{3}=\pm2$.
+Applying \cite[Proposition 4.2]{Brug1}, we can deduce that $\mcC$ admits a modularization $\hat{\mcC}$.
+We can now apply \cite{Brug1} Proposition 4.4 and the equivalence between Brugui\`{e}res modularization and the de-equivariantization to deduce that $\hat{\mcC}$ is a rank 5 modular category with simple isomorphism classes of simple objects $\mbbI, Y_{1}, Y_{2}, Z_{1}, Z_{2}$ such that $Y_{i}^{*}\in\lcb Y_{1}, Y_{2}\rcb$ and $Z_{i}^{*}\in\lcb Z_{1}, Z_{2}\rcb$.
+Applying the classification of rank 5 modular categories, \cite{BNRW2}, we can conclude that $\hat{\mcC}$ is pointed and hence $d_{2}=\pm2$ and $d_{3}=\pm2$.
 Dimension count then allows us to eliminate all fusion coefficients except for $N_{33}^{3}$.
-Applying \cite[Theorem 4.2]{NR}, we know that $\mcC$ is Grothendieck equivalent to $\Rep\(D_{n}\)$ and is group-theoretical.
+Applying \cite[Theorem 4.2]{NR1}, we know that $\mcC$ is Grothendieck equivalent to $\Rep\(D_{n}\)$ and is group-theoretical.
 This gives $d_{2}=d_{3}=2$, and determines the fusion coefficients.
-Applying equations \eqref{PreVerlinde} and \eqref{STCubed and STInvCubed}, we find $\th_{3}=\th_{2}^{-1}$ and that $\th_{2}$ is a primitive 5th root of unity. \end{proof} The final case requires not only the minimal modularization of Brugui\`{e}res but also the second Frobenius-Schur indicators. \begin{proposition} Suppose $\mcC$ is a self-dual rank 4 non-pointed properly premodular category such that $\mcC'\cong\Rep\(\mbbZ_{2}\)$, $\mcC$ does not admit a nontrivial universal grading, and $X_{1}\otimes X_{2}=X_{3}$ then
+Applying equations \eqref{PreVerlinde} and \eqref{STCubed and STInvCubed}, we find $\th_{3}=\th_{2}^{-1}$ and that $\th_{2}$ is a primitive 5th root of unity. \end{proof}

+The final case requires not only the minimal modularization of Brugui\`{e}res but also the second Frobenius-Schur indicators. \begin{proposition} Suppose $\mcC$ is a self-dual rank 4 non-pointed properly premodular category such that $\mcC'$ is Grothendieck equivalent to $\Rep\(\mbbZ/2\mbbZ\)$, $\mcC$ does not admit a nontrivial universal grading, and $X_{1}\otimes X_{2}=X_{3}$ then

-such a category is realized by $\mcC=\mcC\(sl\(2\),8\)_{ad}$ and its conjugates. \end{proposition} \begin{proof} Applying dimension count, equation \eqref{FusionSymmetries}, and the usual representation theory for $\mbbZ_{2}$, we can determine the fusion rules up to two parameters:
+such a datum is realized by $\mcC=\mcC\(\mathfrak{sl}\(2\),8\)_{ad}$ and its conjugates. \end{proposition} \begin{proof} Applying dimension count, equation \eqref{FusionSymmetries}, and the usual representation theory for $\mbbZ/2\mbbZ$, we can determine the fusion rules up to two parameters:

 Furthermore, we can deduce that $M,N\neq0$ lest we reduce to the fusion rules of \propref{Z2GradedZ2Subcat} or a pointed category.
 Next, we may use equation \eqref{Balancing}, dimension count, and that $\tilde{s}_{ij}=\l\tilde{s_{i0}}$ for some $j$ and some $\l\in\mbbC^{\times}$, to find the $S$-- and $T$--matrices: